Training

 Our mission is to actively engage students and trainees in research projects and provide hands-on training opportunities in cutting-edge cell biology and physiology.
-While we're always interested in hearing from talented people who want to join our research team, potential positions are strongly dependent upon funding and lab space.
+While we're always interested in hearing from talented people who want to join our research team, potential positions depend on funding and lab space.
 Interested individuals are encouraged to contact Rob for more information.

-The lab has trained 3 postdoctoral fellows, 2 gap-year postbac students, 4 undergraduates, 1 ENT resident, 1 year-out medical student, and 1 high school student in addition to current lab member trainees.
-Over the past 4 years, we have had 18 publications and preprints from our lab authored by postdocs, PhD students, ENT residents, and undergrad or high school students.
-Some prior awards/honors to trainees include:
+The lab has trained 3 postdoctoral fellows, 2 gap-year postbac students, 4 undergraduates, 3 ENT residents, 1 year-out medical student, and 1 high school student in addition to current lab trainees.
+Over the past 4 years, we have had >18 publications and preprints from our lab authored by postdocs, PhD students, ENT residents, and undergrad or high school students.
+Prior awards/honors to trainees include:

 • R.D.
 Wardlow: Departmental Resident Pilot Grant, Department of Otorhionolaryngology, 2023-2024